timescale/docs.timescale.com-content/schema-management.md

 1-office
 ```

-One can think of the indexes' btrees as being constructed from the most
+One can think of an index's btrees as being constructed from the most
 significant bit downwards, so it first matches on the first character,
 then second, etc., while in the above example they are conveniently shown
 as two separate tuples.

 Now, with a predicate like `WHERE location = 'garage' and time >= 1 and time < 4`, the top is much better to use: all readings from a given
-location are contiguous, so the first bit of the indexes precisely finds
+location are contiguous, so the first bit of the index precisely finds
 all metrics from "garage", and then we can use any additional time
 predicates to further narrow down the selected set.
 With the latter,
 you would have to look over all of the time records [1,4), and then once